Skip to main content

 Medical Malpractice

-Medical malpractice cases are complex, expensive, and difficult to win.
-Tennessee law requires expert testimony proving the healthcare provider breached the standard of care and caused injury.
-We're selective about med mal cases because they require significant upfront investment in expert witnesses, and many don't pan out.
-But when we take one, we commit fully.
+Medical malpractice cases are complex and require expert testimony proving the healthcare provider breached the standard of care and caused injury.
+These cases involve significant investment in expert witnesses and medical record review, but when the evidence supports a claim, we pursue it aggressively.

 Medical negligence cases: